Leaving Bahamas devastated, Dorian regains strength to crawl up U.S. coast

 In the United States, South Carolina was preparing for a record storm surge, potentially reaching a height of 8 feet (2 meters) at the popular vacation destination of Myrtle Beach, the U.S. National Hurricane Center (NHC) said in an advisory.

+Wind gusts of up to 58 mph (93 kph) were lashing the South Carolina’s coast at 7 a.m.
+EST (1100 GMT) and hurricane-force winds are possible later today, the NHC said.

-About a foot of rain will drop on flood-prone Charleston, S.C. and many parts of the coasts of the Carolinas on Thursday and Friday, said Bob Oravec, a forecaster with the National Weather Service’s Weather Prediction Center in College Park, Maryland.
+About a foot of rain will drop on flood-prone Charleston, South Carolina, and many parts of the coasts of the Carolinas on Thursday and Friday, said Bob Oravec, a forecaster with the National Weather Service’s Weather Prediction Center in College Park, Maryland.

-“It’s already raining heavy in Charleston and up and down the coast,” he said early Thursday.

-Media reported flooding in historic downtown Charleston before sunup early Thursday, and more than 160,000 homes and businesses were without power along the South Carolina and Georgia coastal areas, according to the tracking site poweroutage.us.
+Media reported flooding in historic downtown Charleston early Thursday, and more than 185,000 homes and businesses were without power along the South Carolina and Georgia coastal areas, according to the tracking site poweroutage.us.

-Dorian is predicted to move near or over the coast of South Carolina later Thursday and then North Carolina overnight, forecasters said.
-At 5 a.m.
-EST on Thursday, it was about 80 miles (130 km) south-southeast of Charleston, the NHC said.

-It had strengthened to regain its status as a Category 3 storm late on Wednesday with winds of 115 mph (185 kph), after passing over warm waters which drive hurricane intensity, the NHC said.

-The NHC issued a storm surge warning for parts of the coasts of Georgia, South Carolina and North Carolina stretching from the Savannah River and extending to southern Virginia.
+The NHC’s storm surge warning covered parts of the coasts of Georgia, South Carolina and North Carolina stretching from the Savannah River and extending to southern Virginia.

 More than 2.2 million people in Florida, Georgia, North Carolina and South Carolina have been ordered to evacuate, although Florida has avoided a direct hit.